Shambhavisingh123/HachRadar/README.md

 # My Frontend App

-This is a frontend project running on Vite, served at `http://localhost:5173/`.
+This is a frontend project running on Vite.

 ## 🚀 Features